opentok/opentok-android-sdk-samples/README.md

      the OpenTokSamples directory.
 Or, if you are viewing the Android Studio welcome screen, choose "Import Non-Android Studio Project".

-   * Copy the opentok-android-sdk-2.4.0.jar file into the libs directory.
+   * Copy the opentok-android-sdk-2.4.0.jar file into the libs directory of the app module.

-   * Copy the armbeabi directory, the x86 directory, or both into the libs directory.
-You will need the armbeabi directory for support on ARM-based devices, and you will need the x86 directory for support on x86-based devices or in the supported Android emulators.
+   * Copy the armbeabi directory, the x86 directory, or both into the jniLibs directory of the app module.

-   If you are using ADT, drag the opentok-android-sdk-2.4.0.jar file and the armeabi or x86 directory into the libs directory of your project in the ADT package explorer.
 You will need the armbeabi directory for support on ARM-based devices, and you will need the x86 directory for support on x86-based devices or in the supported Android emulators.

 2. Configure the project to use your own OpenTok session and token.
 If you don't have an OpenTok API key yet, [sign up for a Developer Account](https://dashboard.tokbox.com/signups/new).